 - The integrated river basin management (IRBM) approach is complex and few CSOs have a full understanding of the concept or the skills required to implement it.
 However, there were successes in mitigating impacts of infrastructure development projects and reducing water pollution. - Geographic priorities were not clearly defined for the strategic direction.
-While this has now been addressed at a landscape scale (see below), there is still a need for improved definition of sites for threatened species and identification of threats and potential mitigating actions, and maximize impact on biodiversity.
+While this has now been addressed at a landscape scale (see below), there is still a need for improved definition of sites for threatened species and identification of threats and potential mitigating actions, and maximize impact on biodiversity. - The lack of a site-focus to some interventions was a problem, and work on protected areas in important freshwater areas (under a different strategic direction) added significant value to the work on freshwater KBAs under this strategic direction.
+The overlap between the two strategic directions created confusion for grantees and practical difficulties for portfolio management. - Community awareness, and a demonstrated link between human development issues (e.g., water quality and availability) and conservation, were key to effective engagement of local people.

-33 The Taurus Mountains corridor is located in Turkey, where CEPF did not make any grants during Phase I.
+39 The Taurus Mountains corridor is located in Turkey, where CEPF did not make any grants during Phase I.